digitalcredentials/admin-dashboard-claim-page/README.md

 It typically runs as a docker service in a docker compose network.

 The app is configured by default to run at the path `/claim`.
-We've done this to more easily the allow the service to run within a docker compose network served on port 80 from a single domain.
-If you'd like to change the path take a look at [./src/pages/index.astro] and [./astro.config.mjs]
+We've done this to more easily the allow the service to run within a docker compose network served on port 80 from a single domain, and to allow the publishing the docker image on DockerHub.
+If you'd like to change the path take a look at [./src/pages/index.astro](./src/pages/index.astro) and [./astro.config.mjs](./astro.config.mjs)

 Similarly the app makes calls back to the [admin-dashboard](https://github/digitalcredentials/admin-dashboard) API assuming that the api is running on the same server, on port 80, at `/api`.
 Or, if the claim page is running on localhost, it will call the dashboard api at localhost:3000/api.
-If you'd like to change these, take a look at [./src/pages/index.astro].
+If you'd like to change these, take a look at [./src/pages/index.astro](./src/pages/index.astro).

-- **Environment Setup**:
-    - A sample environment file is provided as `.env.sample`.
-    - Copy `.env.sample` to `.env` and replace the dummy values with actual values for your setup.

 ## 🚀 Project Structure